 There are several Arts and Entertainment venues in the town where you will find a lively programme including concerts, opera, live theatre, children’s shows and top comedians.

-Discover the Pilgrimage trail through King’s Lynn or take the heritage trail in our popular Discover King’s Lynn tourist guide (both guides available to either pickup from the local Tourist Information Centre or for free download before your visit).
+Discover the Maritime Trail through King’s Lynn or take the heritage trail within our popular Discover King’s Lynn tourist guide (both guides available to either pickup from the local Tourist Information Centre or for free download before your visit).